Lokimuj/3DWorld/README.md

 This is a basic 3D engine made using java awt, with simple lighting.
 Currently when CodeTest.java is run, a rotating tetrahedron with randomly colored faces moves away from the camera slowly.

+Shouldn't require anything special to compile, I just use plain old intellij java compiling to run it.